-Acapsule is a medical term for the naturally occurring scar tissue which forms around a joint, muscle or foreign body.
+A capsule is a medical term for the naturally occurring scar tissue which forms around a joint, muscle or foreign body.
 A foreign body describes an object which is inserted into the body which our bodies do not naturally create.
-This can be anything from knee replacements to breast implants to metal plates which treat broken bones.
+This can be anything from knee replacements to breast implants to metal plates that treat broken bones.

 The forming of a capsule is a normal part of the healing process after a breast augmentation procedure.
 Our immune system will always form a capsule around a breast implant, and the vast majority of the time, this capsule will comfortably hold the implant in place and cause no further issues.

-How can I identify the symptoms of capsular contracture?
+How to identify the symptoms of capsular contracture

 If you suspect you are showing signs of capsular contracture, you should schedule an appointment with your GP or a specialist.
-You can also schedule a free consultation with a Medbelle surgeon.
-They may describe the diagnosis in a grade from 1 to 4.
+You can also schedule a free consultation with an expert surgeon.
+They may describe the diagnosis in a grade from one to four.
 This is known as the Baker Scale.